 Emeritus Professor William Ford

-BA LLB (Hons); DipEd W Aust; DipLib (NSW)
+BA LLB (Hons); DipEd W Aust; DipLib (NSW); FAAL

-Professor Ford was a director of Unicredit since 1990 and Chair from 2004 up until Unicredit’s merger with Teachers Mutual Bank in 2015.
+Emeritus Professor William Ford was a director of Unicredit since 1990 and Chair from 2004 up until Unicredit’s merger with Teachers Mutual Bank in 2015.

-Professor Ford’s experience includes Barrister and Solicitor of Supreme Court of WA; Emeritus Professor of Law (UWA); Dean of the Law School, University of WA (2001-2011); Former Chair, Council of Australian Law Deans (2007-2011); Former Committee Member (UWA Branch) NTEU & Secretary UWA Academic Staff Association; and Former National Vice-President (Academic) NTEU.
-He is a member of the Board Remuneration Committee; and Development and Education Committee.
+Professor Ford’s experience includes admission as a Barrister and Solicitor to the Supreme Court of WA; Emeritus Professor of Law (UWA); Dean of the Law School, University of WA (2001-2011); Former Chair, Council of Australian Law Deans (2007-2011); Former Committee Member (UWA Branch) NTEU & Secretary UWA Academic Staff Association; and Former National Vice-President (Academic) NTEU.

 BSc, A Fin

-Andrew McCready is a Leading Station Officer in Fire + Rescue NSW and currently supervises their 000 Call Centre in Sydney.
+Mr McCready is a Leading Station Officer in Fire + Rescue NSW and is a Supervisor at their 000 Call Centre in Sydney.
 He has tertiary qualifications in Computing, Accounting, Financial Planning and Financial Services.